 The graves of Jewish families can be found in the Jewish section of the municipal Western Cemetery.
 The history of Innsbruck’s Jewish population, in all its diversity, can be read there.
 Jews have been buried there since 1864.
 It is also the new resting place for the old graves that were moved here from the old Jewish cemetery, the so-called Judenbühel or Jews’ Hill.
 A weathered gravestone with a barely legible Hebrew epitaph probably marks the oldest surviving grave.
 Along the wall to the north lie the Jewish soldiers from all parts of the Monarchy who died in Tyrol during the First World War.
 A memorial erected in 1925 is dedicated to six Innsbruck Jews who lost their lives in this war.
 The grave of Wilhelm Dannhauser, the founder of the Innsbruck Jewish Community, can be found near the south wall.
 A plaque on the east wall commemorates the victims of the Shoah (Holocaust).
 Three burial plots in the cemetery are the graves of the “old” Jewish Community.
 They include the final resting place of Rabbi Josef Link, of political victims such as David Janaszewicz and Jakob Justman, who were executed by the Gestapo as leaders of a Polish resistance group, of refugees (displaced persons), and of Jews who moved to Tyrol or returned here.
 Some grave markers also list names of relatives who were Holocaust victims.
-Some graves are of artistic interest: the grave of Max Stern with its imitation-classical female figure and column of white marble, and that of Otto Grünmandl, whose gravestone bears an art-nouveau (Jugendstil) relief.
-When the Südring (one of the main traffic arteries adjacent to the cemetery) was broadened in 1981, numerous graves had to be completely removed or moved to a different location.
+Some graves are of artistic interest: The grave of Max Stern, with its imitation-classical female figure and column of white marble, and that of Otto Grünmandl, whose gravestone bears an art-nouveau (Jugendstil) relief.
+When the Südring (one of Innsbruck’s main traffic arteries, adjacent to the cemetery) was broadened in 1981, numerous graves had to be completely removed or moved to a different location.
 Those names are commemorated on a bronze plaque on the south wall.

 Judenbühel – Jews’ Hill